birchb1024/frangipanni/README.md

 # frangipanni
-Program to convert lines of text into a tree structure.
+Program to convert lines of text into a pretty tree structure.

 <img src="frangipanni.jpg" alt="A Tree" width="200">

 # Usage